Pelvic Organ Prolapse

 Pelvic organ prolapse (POP), often called simply prolapse, is a common pelvic floor disorder.
 POP occurs when one or more of the pelvic organs (uterus and the cervix or the inner vaginal walls), become relaxed and prolapse, meaning they drop down or forward close to or beyond the opening of the vagina.

 POP most commonly affects older women and is experienced by an estimated 41 percent of postmenopausal women over 60 who have not had a hysterectomy.
 As lifespans increase, the incidence of POP increases.

 Primary types of POP are related to the organ that has prolapsed.
-These include vaginal prolapse (vault of the vagina drops), bladder prolapse (weakness in the front or side wall of the vagina), rectal prolapse (weakness in back wall of the vagina) and urethral prolapse, when the urethra drops into the vagina.
+These include vaginal prolapse, also known as apical prolapse, (vault of the vagina drops), anterior vaginal prolapse (weakness in the front or side wall of the vagina), posterior vaginal prolapse (weakness in back wall of the vagina) and uterocervical prolapse, when the uterus and cervix drop into the vagina.
 More than one pelvic organ can prolapse.

 Most cases of POP are mild, in which the organ drops down only slightly and is not felt or visible.